 I wrote this article with fully-simulated VR in mind, but it effectively applies to both.
 In the future, we may see overlaps between the two types, and they may ultimately blend into a single platform.

 Today’s music streaming services, like Spotify, focus on the listening habits of the individual to drive user engagement.
 Song selections, albums, and playlists are all curated towards YOU based on your previous listening habits.
 This encourages you to treat music as a personal experience, something that entertains you in isolation.

 This is where VR has the potential to offer something incredible to music tech: social experience.

 You’d be forgiven for thinking that VR itself is an isolating technology.
 The truth is, VR has the potential to be an extremely social platform, allowing users to connect, interact, and share experiences with each other from anywhere in the world.

 Voice, body language, and interaction help users to feel the presence of other people, making them feel like they’re together and that they’re occupying the same space, regardless of where they are in the real world.

 Adding social to the VR concert experience means that it becomes something you do with people — something you do with your friends.
 When you’re with people you’re more likely to have a profound experience and develop richer memories.
-These will become memories that you and your friends will talk about years as something that actually happened: “Remember that time we saw Daft Punk in Virtual Reality?”
+These will become memories that you and your friends will talk about for years as something that actually happened: “Remember that time we saw Daft Punk in Virtual Reality?”